-- \mathbf{x} [ndarray] Observables with shape ($n_samples, n_observables$).
+- x [ndarray] Observables with shape (n_samples, n_observables).
 The same information is saved as a file in the given folder. - theta0 [ndarray] Numerator parameter points with shape (n_samples, n_parameters).
 The same information is saved as a file in the given folder. - theta1 [ndarray] Denominator parameter points with shape (n_samples, n_parameters).
-The same information is saved as a file in the given folder. - y [ndarray] Class label with shape $(n_samples, n_parameters)$. y=0 (1) for events sample from the numerator (denominator) hypothesis.
+The same information is saved as a file in the given folder. - y [ndarray] Class label with shape (n_samples, n_parameters). y=0 (1) for events sample from the numerator (denominator) hypothesis.
+The same information is saved as a file in the given folder. - r_xz [ndarray] Joint likelihood ratio with shape (n_samples,).
+The same information is saved as a file in the given folder. - t_xz [ndarray or None] If morphing is set up, the joint score evaluated at theta0 with shape (n_samples, n_parameters).
 The same information is saved as a file in the given folder.

-- r_xz [ndarray] Joint likelihood ratio with shape (n_samples,).
-The same information is saved as a file in the given folder. - t_xz [ndarray] Joint score evaluated at theta0 with shape (n_samples, n_parameters).
-The same information is saved as a file in the given folder.
+If morphing is not set up, None is returned (and no file is saved).